harshita-chopra/Reddit-Flair-Detection/README.md

 >
 > The data is split into train:test ratio of 80:20.

-#### Feature Extraction
+Feature Extraction and training model...

-Two approaches were experimented -
+ #### *Approach I : Generating max 5k features with n-grams using TF-IDF Vectorizer*

-***Approach I : Generating max 5k features with n-grams using TF-IDF Vectorizer***: It automatically makes a vocabulary according to the term frequency and inverse document frequency of the words, and converts the documents into vector form.
+ It automatically makes a vocabulary according to the term frequency and inverse document frequency of the words, and converts the documents into vector form.

 First, evaluation of unigrams and bigrams under each flair was done and output was pretty relatable to each flair.
 Hence, tf-idf vectorizer was passed (1,3) as ngram_range.
 It would ignore words which are present in less than 5 documents or more than 90% of documents.